2026 Best Practices

 3x more habit formation

 Random prize drawings for active participants.
 Weekly 'mystery challenges' revealed on Monday.
-Keeps things fresh.
+Unpredictability keeps engagement high.

 60% higher engagement